microsoft/vscode-docs/docs/editor/accessibility.md

 ## Screen readers

 VS Code supports screen readers in the editor using a strategy based on paging the text.
-We have tested using the [NVDA screen reader](https://www.nvaccess.org), VoiceOver on macOS and Orca on Linux.
+We have tested using the following screen readers: [NVDA](https://www.nvaccess.org) and JAWS on Windows,  VoiceOver on macOS and Orca on Linux.

-> When using NVDA on Windows, we recommend to update to NVDA 2017.3 or higher.
-NVDA 2017.3 increases NVDA's timeout for receiving a caret move event from 30ms to 100ms.
-This version is the first one [where the built-in timeout is increased from 30ms to 100ms](https://github.com/nvaccess/nvda/pull/7201).

 > For NVDA, we recommend staying in focus mode and using the hotkeys to navigate, instead of using browse mode.